Who am I

 You’re reading it

-I don’t like web app development.
-I don’t like Javascript, PHP or nodejs.
-I don’t like websites that hog up hundreds of megs of memory and peg the CPUs on older computers to 100%.
-As such, my website is made entirely out of markdown turned into HTML with minimal amounts of extra junk, always served as static files, using the Github markdown style.
+My website is made entirely out of markdown turned into HTML with minimal amounts of extra junk, always served as static files, using the Github markdown style.
 The pages are created using a bash script and some Python.
 To this day I haven’t found any problems with this system.
+It’s minimal and works, no need for bloated frameworks or vulnerable dependencies.

 Story of a Lost Sky